-To help the children understand that we will all go through difficult times and this may feel unfair.
-However, God wants us to trust in him to bring us through those times.
-He is often working through the troubles to bring good in a way we don't expect and may not understand.
+To help young people understand that we will all go through difficult times and this may feel unfair.
+However, God wants us to trust in him to bring us through those times; he is often working through the troubles to bring good in a way we don't expect and may not understand.

-- Bibles or print outs of Genesis 45:4-8 and Genesis 50:20.
-If your group is online, you could have the verses in PowerPoint to share on the screen - Paper and pens - Scratch-art sheets (optional).
-If your group is online plan how to get these to the group beforehand
+- Bibles or print outs of Genesis 45:4-8; Genesis 50:20; John 16:33; Revelation 21:3,4.
+If your group is online, you could have the verses in PowerPoint to share on the screen - Paper and pens